 - A patient was exposed to more aggressive treatment because of a delayed diagnosis.

-- A patient was exposed to harmful or inappropriate treatments due to an incorrect diagnosis.
+- A patient was exposed to harmful or inappropriate therapies due to an incorrect diagnosis.

-- Unnecessary treatments or surgical procedures were performed on the patient.
+- Unnecessary therapies or surgical procedures were performed on the patient.

 - The patient had an increased chance of serious complications.